 - —Door-knocker who 'just happens to be in the neighborhood' — a common approach from unlicensed operators after storms

-How to Verify a Texas Contractor License
+How to Verify a Contractor's Insurance in Texas

 Frequently Asked Questions